Not running for president (yet), Hillary Clinton keeps the spotlight

 “The PAC was not created at her insistence or as a result of her efforts,” Berger said.
 “But Hillary has spent many years in public life, both in an official and unofficial capacity.
 And it seems not only possible, but probable, she will run for president in 2016.”

-(This story has been corrected to clarify in seventh paragraph that Ready for Hillary PAC has 10,000 donors)

-Reporting by Gabriel Debenedetti; Editing by Marilyn W. Thompson, Bill Trott and Ken Wills
+Reporting by Gabriel Debenedetti; Editing by Marilyn W. Thompson and Bill Trott